 - A rule has been used to automatically sort the table from highest to lowest.

-- The dynamic text box references the filtered age groups in the text box and the top brand.
+- The dynamic text box at the top references the filtered age groups in the drop-down, and the top brand from the table.

 Decide up-front if you will make final edits in PowerPoint or Displayr